AzethMeron/VirtualDirectory/README.md

 vd.save_state() # Saves all data in RAM to .vdd files.
 By default it happens when instance is destroyed, you can sometimes call it manually to make sure no progress is lost len(vd) # number of files in dataset
 ```
-You can also iterrate over files in it, but then consider the data read-only:
+You can also iterrate over files within it, but then consider the data read-only:
 ```py
 for filename, path, object in vd:
   # filename - string, just filename